PierreGode/MMM-next-episode/README.md

 <p></p>

 <h4>NEW PROJECT, BETA.</H4>
-please crete tickets or pull request.
+please Create tickets or pull request.

 <p></p>
 Magic mirror module for TV shows and movies with next-episode.
 Track the TV show and movies you watch.